Treating Coccydynia Pain Condition

 The Key Coccydynia Symptoms

 The two most common symptoms of Coccydynia are constant pain around the tailbone and soreness.
-Both make it harder to sit down and stand for prolonged periods of time.
-The coccyx serves as the weight carrier while sitting down, thus too much pressure on it while seating makes the pain worse over time.
+Both make it harder to sit down and stand for prolonged periods.
+The coccyx serves as the weight carrier while sitting down, thus too much pressure on it while sitting makes the pain worse over time.

 Some rare symptoms may start to show up once it reaches the chronic stage.
 These would include issues of the bowels, pain in the tailbone region while running or walking briskly, pain during intercourse, tender buttocks, etc.